simplethemes/skeleton_wp/README.md

 **Live Demo**: [themes.simplethemes.com/skeleton](http://themes.simplethemes.com/skeleton "Skeleton WordPress Theme Demo")

-**Shortcodes**: Because Skeleton is now <a href="http://wordpress.org/themes/smpl-skeleton" rel="external">hosted on the wordpress.org repository</a>, Skeleton's shortcodes and additional styles are considered "plugin territory" and therefore must be installed separately in order to work properly.
-If you're using Skeleton and would like to take advantage of these shortcodes within the theme, please <a href="https://www.simplethemes.com/smpl-shortcodes.1.0.0.zip" rel="external">download and install the smpl-shortcodes plugin</a>.

 ## Installation & Basic Setup
 To install Skeleton, you should unzip the package locally, then upload the **smpl_skeleton** folder to your WP site (via FTP):